-Harassment on the basis of any protected characteristic is strictly prohibited.
-Under this policy, harassment is verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of the race, creed, color, culture, social origin, religion, sex, sexual orientation, age, pregnancy, disability, genetic information, gender identity or expression, marital status, military service or veteran status, citizenship, or any other characteristic protected by law of the individual or of the individual's relatives, friends, or associates and that has the purpose or effect of creating an intimidating, hostile, or offensive work environment, or of unreasonably interfering with an individual's work performance, or otherwise adversely affects an individual's employment opportunities.
+A. HARASSMENT - Harassment on the basis of any protected characteristic is strictly prohibited.
+Under this policy, harassment is verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of race, creed, color, culture, social origin, religion, sex, sexual orientation, age, pregnancy, disability, genetic information, gender identity or expression, marital status, military service or veteran status, citizenship, or any other characteristic protected by law or that of the individual's relatives, friends, or associates and that has the purpose or effect of creating an intimidating, hostile, or offensive work environment, has the purpose or effect of unreasonably interfering with an individual's work performance, or otherwise adversely affects an individual's employment opportunities.